How much does the Festival cost?

 We encourage festival goers to patronize the many fine food and drink establishments in and around downtown Urbana.
 Many are just a few steps away!
 We’ve reserved a block of rooms at the Wyndham Garden Hotel in Urbana.
 Act quickly to reserve a double room at $89 – a Festival rate that includes breakfast, onsite restaurant and bar, swimming pool, complimentary wifi, and a shuttle from the hotel to the festival!
 When you call (217-328-7900), be sure to say you are coming to the C-U Folk and Roots Festival.

-Parking is available in the City of Urbana parking deck on the corner of Main and Broadway, as well as other locations.
-Plentiful street parking is available as well in and around downtown.
+Parking is available in the City of Urbana parking deck on the corner of Main and Broadway, as well as other locations (see map).
+Plentiful street parking is available as well, but DO NOT park in the Landmark Hotel parking lot.
 Bike racks can be found near the Urbana Free Library, and on the north side of the parking deck.

 Festival and artist merchandise

-Festival “swag” and participating artist merchandise (CDs, etc.) will be available at the merchandise table next to Festival Central (206 W. Main St.) all weekend.
+Festival “swag” and participating artist merchandise (CDs, etc.) will be available at Festival Central (206 W. Main St.) all weekend.

 How many hours do I need to volunteer to receive a festival t-shirt and wristband?